lequyanh/SVMmykointrons/README.md

 `bash shard_assembly.sh -p /home/john/mycointrons/test/projects/project_ctg_k141_2751450/ -n 1`

 Next, we process the shards, removing introns from both strands.
-We will use the neural nets models as indicated by the `nn100` argument.
+We will use SVM models trained on Basidiomycota species as indicated by the `svmb` argument.
 The computations will be performed locally:

-`bash batch_pipeline.sh -m nn100 -p /home/john/mycointrons/test/projects/project_ctg_k141_2751450 -s both`
+`bash batch_pipeline.sh -m svmb -p /home/john/mycointrons/test/projects/project_ctg_k141_2751450 -s both`

 Finally, we combine the partial results into a single assembly purged from introns.
 As we were processing both strands, the call results in two separate fastas one for each strand (named `pruned_ctg_k141_2751450_no_duplicates_minus.fa` and `pruned_ctg_k141_2751450_no_duplicates_plus.fa`)